frankq1024/frankq1024.github.io/index.md

 # More than coding

-My life’s ambition is to make the world a better place.
+My life’s ambition is to make the world a better place with more humanistic care.

 For my hobbies, I've always been passionate about learning new knowledge from science and engineering to humanities and arts, and different cultures all around the world.
-I especially like music (e.g. J-pop, symphony), graphic design (e.g. poster, font), animation, game as art, and different beverages (e.g. soda, cocktail).
+I especially like music (e.g. J-pop, J-rock), graphic design (e.g. poster, font), animation, game as art, and different beverages (e.g. soda, whiskey, cocktail, coffee).

+Since arriving in Indiana, I have chances to engage more in some localized hobbies, like karting, snowboarding, and figure skating!
+And I'm quite looking forward to a road trip around the entire country!

 Here is a simple work written in Processing many years ago.